joepareti54/NLP_experiments/README.md

 So, even without understanding the implementation details, it is possible to use NLP & achieve practical results.

-Perhaps one could optimze the pipeline: in this case I converted pdf to text and then pasted in one cell of the jupyter notebook
+Perhaps one could optimize the pipeline: in my case, I just converted pdf to text, and then pasted the text output in one cell of the jupyter notebook